Near side of the Moon: Differences

-The two hemispheres have distinctly different appearances, with the near side covered in multiple, large maria (Latin for 'seas').
+The two hemispheres have distinctly different appearances, with the near side covered in multiple, large maria (seas).
 These lowlands were believed to be seas of lunar water by the astronomers who first mapped them, in the 17th century (notably, Giovanni Battista Riccioli and Francesco Maria Grimaldi).
-Although no bodies of liquid exist on the Moon, the term "mare" (plural: maria) is still used.
+Although no bodies of liquid exist on the Moon, the term mare is still used.

 The far side has a battered, densely cratered appearance with few maria.
 Only 1% of the surface of the far side is covered by maria, compared to 31.2% on the near side.
-According to research analyzed by NASA's Gravity Recovery and Interior Laboratory (GRAIL) mission, the reason for the difference is because the Moon's crust is thinner on the near side compared to the far side.
+According to research analyzed by NASA's Gravity Recovery and Interior Laboratory (GRAIL) mission, the reason for the difference is that the lunar crust on the near side is thinner than that on the far side.

 The dark splotches that make up the large lunar maria are lava-filled impact basins that were created by asteroid impacts about four billion years ago.
 Though both sides of the Moon were bombarded by similarly large impactors, the near side hemisphere crust and upper mantle was hotter than that of the far side, resulting in the larger impact craters.
 These larger impact craters make up the Man in the Moon references from popular mythology.